 On June 22, 2020, NASA’s ICON team released scientific data collected during the spacecraft’s first eight months in orbit to the public.
 The data release features observations from ICON’s four instruments — MIGHTI, FUV, EUV, and IVM — which have been observing the ins and outs of the ionosphere, the sea of charged particles high in the upper atmosphere..

 QARMS' support of this project comprises Quality Assurance on Mandatory Flight Hardware, including conformal coating; crimp, cable and harness; box level final closure; pre-cap inspections of hybrids / microcircuits; and general and other workmanship and processes, through delivery of payload.

-The James Webb Space Telescope is a large, infrared-optimized space telescope.
-Working towards a 2018 launch date, Webb will search for the first galaxies that formed in the early Universe, which will connect the Big Bang to our own Milky Way Galaxy.
+Webb will be the largest, most powerful and complex space telescope ever built and launched into space, and will fundamentally alter our understanding of the universe.
+Working towards an October 2021 launch date in French Guiana, South America, Webb will search for the first galaxies that formed in the early Universe, which will connect the Big Bang to our own Milky Way Galaxy.
 With a mirror 6.5 meters (21.3 feet) in diameter and a sunshield the size of a tennis court, Webb will peer through dusty clouds to see stars forming planetary systems, and will reside in an orbit about 1.5 million km (1 million miles) from the Earth.

 QARMS provided lead auditor support for the Goddard Space Flight Center Supply Chain Management Program at several critical suppliers.